 Once you set up the extension, go to your browser apps.
 (It’ll transfer you automatically.)
 And choose Speed Uploader.

 Your next step is to login & authorize.
 (Just connect to your Google account, as usual.)
 Then, configure all the permissions, and you’ll see the upload page.
-(It might not look really nice, but we target speed, not an impressive user interface.)
+(It might not look really nice, but we target upload max speed, not an impressive user interface.)

 Test other acceleration software